CosmicFinisher/CosmicLexicon.Foundation/docs/research/core_utilities_research/data_collection/primary_findings_part1.md

 *   The file listing for `src/net/src/` shows `NetExtensions.cs` and `NetExtensionsTests.cs`.
 *   **Potential Areas for Investigation:**
     *   Examine the implementation of the internet connectivity check in `NetExtensions.cs`.
 How is it implemented and does it rely only on `System.*` assemblies?
-    *   Are there other foundational networking utilities that would be appropriate for `OpenEchoSystem.Core.xNet` (e.g., basic URI manipulation helpers, simple network address utilities)?
+    *   Are there other foundational networking utilities that would be appropriate for `ConsmicLexicon.Foundation.xNet` (e.g., basic URI manipulation helpers, simple network address utilities)?
     *   Assess the commenting and test coverage for the existing network utilities.

 ### Reflection (`src/reflection/`)